Test ID: CCOC Coccidioides Antibody, Complement Fixation and Immunodiffusion, Spinal Fluid

 Clinical Information

-Coccidioidomycosis (valley fever, San Joaquin Valley fever) is a fungal infection found in the Southwestern United States, Central America, and South America.
+Coccidioidomycosis (valley fever, San Joaquin Valley fever) is a fungal infection found in the Southwestern US, Central America, and South America.
 It is acquired by inhalation of arthroconidia of Coccidioides immitis/posadasii.
 Usually, it is a mild, self-limiting pulmonary infection.
 Less commonly, chronic pneumonia may occur, progressing to fibronodular cavitary disease.
 A rash often develops within 1 to 2 days, followed by erythema nodosum or multiforme and accompanying arthralgias.
 About 2 weeks after exposure, symptomatic patients develop fever, cough, malaise, and anorexia; chest pain is often severe.
 Coccidioidomycosis may disseminate beyond the lungs to involve multiple organs, including the meninges.

 IgG antibody is detected by the complement-fixation tests.
 Precipitating antibodies (IgM and IgG) are detected by immunodiffusion.
 They are rarely found in cerebrospinal fluid; however, their presence is associated with meningitis.
 Chronic coccidioidal pulmonary cavities are often accompanied by IgG and IgM precipitating antibodies.